 Geography is an empowering discipline that examines the Earth through the lens of human-environment interaction.
 Geography is recognized for both its physical and its cultural attributes.
 The physical realm examines the Earth's dynamic systems and landscape evolution while the cultural realm focuses on human interaction to the constantly changing forces of nature.
 Major topics of study include population distributions, climate change, technology, language, urbanization, globalization, resource management, and environmental impacts.
 Geospatial technologies, including GIS, remote sensing, and computer mapping, form an integral component of analysis.

 Abundant employment opportunities are available for geographers in local, state, and federal agencies concerned with such issues as regional planning, geopolitics, economic development, and environmental impact.
-Industry and business employs geographers as market researchers, analysts, and consultants.
+Industry and business employ geographers as market researchers, analysts, and consultants.
 The U.S. Department of Labor has identified spatial technologies and expertise (geography/GIS) as one of the three primary areas of employment opportunity for the 21st century.
-Geography students who complete the teacher education option are eligible for Secondary Social Studies certification.
+Geography students who complete the educator preparation option are eligible for Secondary Social Studies certification.

 The geography major requires 40 credits of geography courses.
 One statistics course is recommended.
 Students considering graduate work in geography should develop strong skills in GIS.

 ISGEOG 204 Physical Geography

 GEOG 395 Seminar I